-This chapter explains the two separate DMX interfaces available on the TimoTwo module.
+This chapter explains the two separate DMX interfaces available on the CRMXchip.

-DMX data is available to be read over SPI when in receiver mode.
+DMX data is available to be read over SPI.
 This applies to both Null Start Code (NSC) data and Alternate Start Code (ASC) data.

 The DMX window feature allows a host CPU to set up a span of DMX slots (aka. a DMX window) that the host is interested of.
 This will reduce the load of the host since it does not need to buffer and parse the entire DMX frame.

-Instead the host can get an interrupt request (DMX_CHANGED_IRQ) from TimoTwo whenever data has changed inside the DMX window.
+Instead the host can get an interrupt request (DMX_CHANGED_IRQ) from TiMo whenever data has changed inside the DMX window.

 RX_DMX_IRQ is not affected by the settings of the DMX window.